-Mega Shark vs. Giant Octopus is a 2009 American monster disaster film by The Asylum directed by Ace Hannah.
+Mega Shark vs Giant Octopus is a 2009 American monster film by The Asylum directed by Ace Hannah.
 The movie stars Debbie Gibson and Lorenzo Lamas.

 Off the coast of Alaska, oceanographer Emma MacNeil (Deborah Gibson) is studying the migration patterns of whales aboard an experimental submarine she took without permission from her employer.

 Meanwhile, a military helicopter drops experimental sonar transmitters into the water, causing a pod of whales to go out of control and start ramming a nearby glacier.
 In the chaos, the helicopter crashes into the glacier, and the combined damage breaks the glacier open, thawing two hibernating, prehistoric creatures.
 MacNeil narrowly avoids destruction as, unknown to her, a giant shark and octopus are freed…

 The DVD cover of Mega Shark Vs. Giant Octopus depicts a giant octopus battling a giant shark while pulling a luxury liner to its new port at the bottom of the ocean.
 There is no luxury liner in the movie.
 There’s hardly any mega shark and giant octopus, either.
 All the cool parts – which add up to barely two minutes of onscreen time—were featured in the trailer.